Guide to Web Application Testing

 - Follow the integration guide applicable to your programming framework and use the token provided for linking accounts and validation.

-- Install project dependency on your local environment as per the guide and now you can write percy commands into your application execution script and take snapshots.
+- Install project dependency on your local environment as per the guide

 - Build and run your application, and check logs for updates on screenshot events.